Tool Call

 - For each

-tool_permissionin the submission, find the matchingtool_callbytoolCallId— execute the tool if granted, or record a denial to inform the LLM. - Append all
+tool_permissionin the submission, find the matchingtool_callbytoolCallId— execute the tool if granted, or store atoolmessage with a denial description (e.g."Tool call denied", or"Tool call denied: <reason>"if areasonwas provided) to inform the LLM.tool_permissionmessages are never appended to history — they are dropped after processing. - Append all

 tool_resultevents to history and continue the agent loop.